Malta Citizenship by Investment Fees

 - Bank charges: €200 per application

-Further information on the Malta IIP application fees is available in the Legal Notice 47 of 2014 Cap.
+Further information on the Malta Citizenship by Investment Fees are available to view in the Legal Notice 47 of 2014 Cap.
 188.